spy16/spy16.github.io/content/posts/go-after-7-years.md

    |--- Makefile
    ```

-   This is similar to the previous one but makes room for multiple binaries.
-Users can easily install each binary
+   * Similar to the previous one but makes room for multiple binaries.
-   separately by doing `go install github.com/spy16/unix/cmd/ls`.
+   * Users can easily install each binary separately (e.g., `go install github.com/spy16/unix/cmd/ls`)

-In addition, a domain-driven packages works really well as well.
+In addition, a domain-driven packages work really well as well.
 For example, if I am building an auth service,
 the domain concepts would be `user`, `token` and `session`.